ministryofjustice/money-to-prisoners-start-page/README.md

 - Python 3.8+ (currently runs on 3.10 in production)

-Unlike most Prisoner Money apps, this one does not use the REST api.
+Unlike most Prisoner Money apps, this one does not use the REST api and is built with Flask instead of Django.

 Development
 -----------